Live Well Spaces of Hope and Connection

 The programme builds on two years of development through GM's Live Well movement, in partnership with GMCA and NHS GM.
 It aligns closely with the Greater Manchester Strategy, including ambitions around devolution, the VCSE Accord, the Economic Trailblazer Deal and GM's Prevention Demonstrator status.
 It also complements existing initiatives such as the Live Well Communities Fund, providing sustained investment to grow the movement's long-term impact.

 10GM is the programme's accountable body, with delivery leads in each Local Infrastructure Organisation coordinating work in each borough.
-GMCA, NHS GM, GM Equality Alliance and The Innovation Unit will play key roles as delivery partners.
+GMCA, NHS GM, GM=EqAl and The Innovation Unit will play key roles as delivery partners.

 The programme begins with a six-month codesign phase starting in April 2026.